teddywing/django-sneak-peek/README.md

 	{% endsneak_peek %}

-== Customising
+## Customising
-As you may have guessed, you can add custom display styles to <code>django-sneak-peek</code>.
+As you may have guessed, you can add custom display styles to `django-sneak-peek`.
 In addition to overriding the existing CSS classes, you can also create your own.

 Here's an example of a class you can add to your CSS to add custom styles to a sneak peek element: